Dlibmanw/aceBook-PingPong/README.md

 ### Prerequisite setup:
 - Clone this repo to your local machine and cd into it
-- Run `gem install bundle` (if you don't have bundle already)
+- Run `gem install bundle` (if you don't have bundler already)
-- Run `bundle` to install the projects dependencies
+- Run `bundle` to install the project's dependencies

 ### Database setup: